Capitalization Rate Formula (Table of Contents)

 Capitalization Rate can be defined as the rate of return for an investor investing money in real estate properties based on the Net Operating Income that the property generates.

-Net Operating Income can be defined as the total rental income generated by the property and then expenses are deducted from the income to arrive at Net Operating Income.
-The current market value of the property, as the name suggests, is the price in the current market that anyone would pay to buy the property.
+Net Operating Income is defined by deducting expenses from the total rental income generated by the property.
+The property’s current market value, as the name suggests, is the price in the current market that anyone would pay to buy the property.

-The capitalization rate shows the investor what would be his rate of return on the investment.
-Higher the capitalization rate, it is worth more for the investor to invest in.
-While the calculation of Net Operating Income, depreciation is not included since only operating expenses are deducted.
+The capitalization rate shows the investor his rate of return on the investment.
+A higher capitalization rate is worth more for the investor to invest in.
+While calculating Net Operating Income, depreciation is not included since only operating expenses are deducted.

 Relevance and Uses of Capitalization Rate Formula

 The capitalization rate is useful for investors to compare properties.
-If all things are equal and any two properties have capitalization rates of 10% and 5%, then the investor should choose the 10% return offered by the property.
-It should be taken into consideration that the cap rate alone should not be a determinant in whether the property is worth investing in or not.
+If all things are equal and any two properties have capitalization rates of 10% and 5%, then the investor should choose the 10% return the property offers.
+It should be considered that the cap rate alone should not be a determinant of whether the property is worth investing in or not.
 A high capitalization rate means higher returns, but it also indicates higher risk.
 Hence investors should invest in properties based on their risk preferences.

-For example, if there are two properties in which all factors are equal, except their geographic locations.
-One is located near the central part of the city, and the other is located in the suburbs.
-Hence, the first property located near the city center would garner more rental income.
-But this rental income would then be offset with costs like higher property taxes and the cost of maintenance.
-Since it is located near the city center, the current market value of the property will be higher than the property in the suburbs.
-Hence, the property in the city center will have a lower capitalization rate in comparison to the property in the suburbs.
-It indicates that a better valuation is realized with a lower capitalization rate.
+For example, if there are two properties, all factors are equal except their geographic locations.
+One is located near the central part of the city, and the other is in the suburbs.
+Hence, the first property near the city center would garner more rental income.
+The costs of higher property taxes and maintenance would offset the rental income.
+Since it is located near the city center, the property’s current market value will be higher than the property in the suburbs.
+Hence, the property in the city center will have a lower capitalization rate than the property in the suburbs.
+A lower capitalization rate realizes a better valuation.
 This indicates property with a lower capitalization rate yields better returns with a lower level of risk.
 But the real-world scenarios are not that simple.
 One cannot look only at the capitalization rate as the decisive factor in choosing a property.

 Capitalization Rate Formula Calculator